mdmtk/docs/edge/source/guide/csp/wifi.md

   <tr>
     <td>Default</td>
     <td>"0" </td>
-	<td>This will not change the encryption type that is currently used on the device</td>
+	<td>This value (or the absence of this parm from the XML) will not make any change to the encryption type that is currently used on the device.</td>
   </tr>
   <tr>
     <td>TKIP</td>